tabarra/txAdmin/docs/dev_notes.md

     - so even if no mutex/netid, if there is a ServerPlayer with the same license, return it instead of DatabasePlayer
     - maybe doesn't really matter?! maybe we just need to add a method to PlayerlistManager to notify when a player dbData was modified, and that would trigger `ServerPlayer.updateDbData()` or something like that?
 - [ ] FIXME: settings > player manager > save is erroring out
+- [ ] FIXME: diagnostics erroring out
 - [ ] whitelist bot action is broken, fix and make possible to `/addwl @mention`
 - [ ] update master action > database cleanup (specially case for removing older whitelists)
 - [ ] create daily cron to optimize database:
     - [ ] TODO: some rule about players that have less than X playtime and have not joined in the last Y days
     - [ ] maybe have a select box with 3 profiles + disabled?
-    - [ ] daily cron to remove whitelistPreApprovals/whitelistRequests older than 7 days (no settings)
+    - [ ] daily cron to remove whitelistApprovals/whitelistRequests older than 7 days (no settings)

 Unrelated to feat/core-playerlist:
 - [ ] add a `Wait(0)` on `sv_main.lua` kick/ban handlers?
 (Issue #639)